-KCD is committed to continue implementing these new regional programs in close collaboration with our Advisory Committee and other stakeholders.
-In order for KCD resources to have the greatest impact, we are committed to building partnerships that direct funds towards effective but underfunded existing programs, innovative pilot projects, and, especially, partnerships across municipalities, organizations, and individuals with congruent goals to build regional capacity and translate into on-the-ground improvements.
+KCD is committed to delivering these regional programs in close collaboration with our Advisory Committee and other stakeholders.
+In order for KCD resources to have the greatest impact, we build partnerships that direct funds towards effective but underfunded existing programs, innovative pilot projects, and especially partnerships across municipalities, organizations, and individuals with congruent goals to build regional capacity and translate into on-the-ground improvements.

-Criteria for grants, loans, services, and other resource allocation have been developed jointly by KCD staff and the KCD Advisory Committee, through the leadership of its Executive Committee, and through the KCD Board for consideration and action.
+Criteria for grants, loans, services, and other resource allocations have been developed jointly by KCD staff and the KCD Advisory Committee, through the leadership of its Executive Committee, and through the KCD Board for consideration and action.